-In 2021, the Federal Select Agent Program received 8 reports of losses, 177 reports of releases, and no reports of thefts.
-All 8 losses were investigated by the Federal Bureau of Investigation; in six of those instances no criminal intent was found, and the remaining two reports were still under investigation as of the end of 2021.
+In 2022, the Federal Select Agent Program received six reports of losses, 170 reports of releases, and no reports of thefts.
+The six losses were reported to the Federal Bureau of Investigation for investigation.
 None of the releases resulted in illness, nor did they result in any deaths or transmission among workers or to the outside of a laboratory into the surrounding environment or community.